Diversity Enhanced Table-to-Text Generation via Type Control: Conclusions

-Our \textsc{DevTC} facilitates the generation of a statement of a desired type, and the option to generate a diverse set of high quality statements.
-Both features are unlocked by adding a control of the statement type to the input.
-Results show the merit of our approach compared to existing baselines.
-In future work we plan to study how to further improve factuality, i.e., the faithfulness, of the statements generated by our approach, to bring it to practical use.
+We presented \textsc{DevTC}, an innovative model for T2T generation that addresses and implements two prominent features of that task, overlooked by existing models: diversity and control. \textsc{DevTC} facilitates the generation of a statement of a desired LT, and the option to generate a diverse set of high quality statements, features that are unlocked by adding statement LT-control to the input.
+Results show the merit of our approach compared to existing baselines in generation quality as measured by common benchmarks, diversity-factuality trade-off in automatic and human evaluations.